 You Think Trump's America Can't Get Any More Crazy and Then QAnon Comes Along

-One would usually argue that one of the primary functions of a President would be to unite the people of America around a reality based on facts discerned from solid research by trained professionals.
+One would usually argue that one of the primary functions of a President would be to unite the people of America around a reality based on facts discerned from the experience and solid research of trained professionals.
 He or she would do that in order to have a fact-based debate about how to address the nation's problems.
 But just writing those sentences seems so quaint, so old fashioned, so Obama.

-We live in the age of Donald Trump, an era in which our President denies the citizenship of his predecessor, claims the FBI illegally spied on him, links Ted Cruz’s dad to the JFK assassination, suggests climate change is a Chinese plot, asserts the noise from windmills causes cancer, embraces a myriad of conspiracy theories regarding his 2016 Democratic opponent, infers Justice Antonin Scalia may have been murdered, and connects vaccines to autism.
-You could fill a book with our President's conspiracy theories and expect many new ones as we approach the 2020 election.
+We live in the age of Donald Trump, an era in which our President has hawked fake coronavirus cures, denied the citizenship of his predecessor, linked Ted Cruz’s dad to the JFK assassination, suggested climate change is a Chinese plot, asserted the noise from windmills causes cancer, inferred Justice Antonin Scalia may have been murdered, and connected vaccines to autism.
+You could fill a book with our President's conspiracy theories and expect many new ones in the coming months leading up to the November election.

-So, no one was shocked that President Trump's Tampa rally last July and his Michigan rally in March drew a bunch of people holding signs and wearing t-shirts emblazoned with QAnon, a group whose beliefs even embarrass moon landing and JFK conspiracy theorists.
+So, no one was shocked when President Trump's rallies started to draw a bunch of people holding signs and wearing t-shirts emblazoned with QAnon, a group whose beliefs even embarrass moon landing and JFK conspiracy theorists.
 So who are these people and what do they believe?

 Newsweek: "Writing on the Daily Beast, Will Sommer, who monitors right wing media in the U.S., explained the core of the theory."